-402(1) A special general meeting of the Society shall take place in Saskatchewan at the time and place set by the Benchers.
+403(1) A special general meeting of the Society shall take place in Saskatchewan at the time and place set by the Benchers.

-(2) The Benchers shall convene a special general meeting of the Society, on the written request of 50 members, that:

-- (a) is delivered to the Executive Director; and - (b) states the nature of the business that the members propose for consideration at the meeting.
+- (2) The Benchers shall convene a special general meeting of the Society, on the written request of 50 members, that: - (a) is delivered to the Executive Director;

-(3) A special general meeting convened pursuant to subrule (2) shall be held not more than 60 days after the Executive Director receives the request.

-(4) The Executive Director shall mail to every member of the Society, at least 21 days before the date set for a special general meeting:

-- (a) written notice of the date, time and place of the meeting; - (b) an agenda of the business to be considered at the meeting; and - (c) any resolutions received by the Executive Director pursuant to Rule 403.

-(5) The unintentional failure to give notice of the meeting to any member or the non-receipt of the notice does not invalidate anything done at the meeting.

-(6) No business other than the business stated in the agenda referred to in subrule (4)(b) shall be considered at a special general meeting, unless at least two-thirds of those present at the meeting, and eligible to vote, vote in favour of considering that other business.
+- (b) states the nature of the business that the members propose for consideration at the meeting; and - (c) includes any resolutions to be considered at the special general meeting. - (3) A special general meeting convened pursuant to subrule (2) shall be held not more than 60 days after the Executive Director receives the request. - (4) The Executive Director shall mail to every member of the Society, at least 21 days before the date set for a special general meeting: - (a) written notice of the date, time and place of the meeting; - (b) an agenda of the business to be considered at the meeting; and - (c) any resolutions included in the request for the special general meeting. - (5) The unintentional failure to give notice of the meeting to any member or the non-receipt of the notice does not invalidate anything done at the meeting. - (6) No business other than the business stated in the agenda referred to in subrule (4)(b) shall be considered at a special general meeting.

-Resolutions
+[Former Rule 402, Special General Meeting, changed to Rule 403; 403(2)(c) added; 403(4)(c) and (6) amended, April 28, 2023]

+[Former Rule 403, Resolutions, deleted it its entirety, April 28, 2023]

+Effect of Member Resolutions at General Meetings

-403 Any member may, at least 30 days before the date set for a general meeting of the Society, deliver to the Executive Director a resolution that:
+404(1) Where a member resolution is passed at a general meeting the resolution shall:

-- (a) is in writing; and - (b) states the subject matter of the resolution in sufficient detail to permit members to form a reasoned judgment about it.
+- (a) be placed on the agenda for the next meeting of the Benchers; and - (b) be considered by the Benchers in the context of the responsibilities and duties of the Benchers and the mandate of the Society. - (2) Member resolutions passed at a general meeting are not binding on the Benchers or the Society and may be approved, rejected or amended following Bencher consideration as set out in 404(1)(b).

+[New Rule 404(1) and (2) and Heading added, April 28, 2023]